MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 - System App must be updated to version 20.x
 - ReportManagement.Codeunit.al (ID=44) must implement the new event subscribers and integration events.

-### New code to be added to codeunit 44 Report Management to support the upgraded platform requirements:
+### New code to be added to codeunit 44 Report Management to support the upgraded platform requirements

 Add new functionality to support new platform driven events for documents and download, and for managing report layout selection and load from application logic.
 The old event `OnAfterHasCustomLayout` has been replaced with the following events: